Skip to main content

 The following logical operators can be used in expressions:

-• not: Denies the result of an expression.
+• not: negates the result of an expression.

-The elif and else blocks are optional, and you can use more than one elif block if you need to.
+The elif and else blocks are optional, and you can use more than one elif block if needed.

 Use the for/else/endfor structure